JulienMousset/Wolf3d/README.md

-This project is  It will enable you to explore ray-casting.
-Your goal will be to make a dynamic view inside a maze, in which you'll have to find your way.

 # Wolf3d

 Wolf3d is a project inspired by the world-famous eponymous 90's game, which was the first FPS ever.
-The project's goal is to discover the mathematical notion of complex numbers and to take a peek at the concept of optimization in computer graphics (multi-threading) by modelizing some fractals.
+The project's goal is to explore ray-casting by making a dynamic view inside a maze.

+## Our project

 ## How to use